ThogaruSathvik/DACSS_601_blogsite/README.md

     ![](Images/Screenshot%20(57).png)

 2.  click on Git/SVN.
 Check Enable version control interface for [Rstudio](https://www.rstudio.com/products/rstudio/#Desktop) projects.
-Set the path to the [Git](https://git-scm.com/downloads) executable that you just installed.
+Set the path to the [Git](https://git-scm.com/downloads) executable that you just installed (it is git.exe file) .
 Select Apply and then OK

+    Skip to step 6 if you found the git executable.

     ![](Images/Screenshot%20(58).png)